tskit-dev/tutorials/args.md

 ## ARG formats and `tskit`

-In classical ARGs, nodes often represent events (specifically, _common ancestor_, _recombination_, and _sampling_ events), with the genomic regions of inheritance encoded by storing a specific breakpoint location on each recombination node.
-In contrast, nodes in a `tskit` ARG correspond to _genomes_, and inherited regions are defined by intervals stored on *edges* (via the {attr}`~Edge.left` and {attr}`~Edge.right` properties), rather than on nodes.
+It is worth noting a subtle and somewhat philosophical difference between some classical ARG formulations, and the ARG formulation used in `tskit`.
+Classically, nodes in an ARG are taken to represent _events_ (specifically, "common ancestor", "recombination", and "sampling" events), and genomic regions of inheritance are encoded by storing a specific breakpoint location on each recombination node.
+In contrast, [nodes](tskit:sec_data_model_definitions_node) in a `tskit` ARG correspond to _genomes_.
+More crucially, inherited regions are defined by intervals stored on *edges* (via the {attr}`~Edge.left` and  {attr}`~Edge.right` properties), rather than on nodes.
 Here, for example, is the edge table from our ARG:

 ```{code-cell}
 ts_arg.tables.edges